Mc-Zen/zero/README.md

 - Digit [**grouping**](#grouping), e.g., $`299\,792\,458`$ instead of $299792458$
 - [**Accessibility**](#accessibility) through auto-generated alt descriptions for numbers and units

 A number in scientific notation consists of three parts: the _mantissa_, an optional _uncertainty_, and an optional _power_ (exponent).
-The following figure illustrates the anatomy of a formatted number:
+Additionally, the number can be followed by a unit.
+This figure illustrates the anatomy of a formatted quantity:

 <p align="center">
   <picture>